 A Lottery Demand-Based Explanation of the Beta Anomaly

-The low (high) abnormal returns of stocks with high (low) beta -- the beta anomaly -- is one of the most persistent anomalies in empirical asset pricing research.
+The low (high) abnormal returns of stocks with high (low) beta - the beta anomaly - is one of the most persistent anomalies in empirical asset pricing research.
 This paper demonstrates that investors' demand for lottery-like stocks is an important driver of the beta anomaly.
-When beta-sorted portfolios are constructed to be neutral to lottery demand, the beta anomaly is no longer detected.
-Regression analyses indicate a positive and significant relation between beta and expected stock returns after controlling for lottery demand.
-The abnormal returns associated with the beta anomaly are explained by a lottery demand factor.
-The beta anomaly exists only when the price impact of lottery demand falls disproportionately on high-beta stocks and is concentrated in stocks with low levels of institutional ownership.
+The beta anomaly is no longer detected when beta-sorted portfolios are neutralized to lottery demand, regression specifications control for lottery demand, or factor models include a lottery demand factor.
+The beta anomaly is concentrated in stocks with low levels of institutional ownership and it exists only when the price impact of lottery demand is concentrated in high-beta stocks.

-Keywords: Beta, Beta Anomaly, Lottery Demand, Stock Returns
+Keywords: Beta, Beta Anomaly, Lottery Demand, Stock Returns, Institutional Ownership

 JEL Classification: G11, G12, G14